 Born on May 19, 1925 in Omaha, Nebraska, Malcolm Little, who later became known as Malcolm X was an iconic figure of the Civic Right movement.
-The autobiography includes intimate details about his life, from days in Harlem to his pilgrimage to Mecca and much more.
-The African-American Muslim minister was a human rights activist,… Read More Recommended Reading: Black History Month Literature
+The Autobiography of Malcolm X as Told Alex Haley includes intimate details about X’s life, from his days in Harlem, New York to life changing pilgrimage to Mecca.

 As an African-American Muslim minister he became a human rights activist.
 His activism for people of color and his unabashed criticism of racism within America resulted in close surveillance by the United States government and the target of Black violence.
 On February 21, 1965, he was assassinated by Nation of Islam members Talmadge Hayer, Norman 3X Butler, and Thomas 15X Johnson.
 Before his death Malcolm had become a powerful voice for change in the Civil Rights movement.